ara-lang/ara-lang.io/docs/classes/properties.md

 ```

 ::: warning
-Using the same name for a method and a property is confusing.
+Using the same name for a method and a property can be confusing.
 We recommend you using different names.
 :::

 ```